BlinkTagInc/gtfs-block-tool/README.md

 <hr>

-Reads transit data in [GTFS format](https://developers.google.com/transit/gtfs/) and exports all trip segments sorted by block_id and their departure times in CSV format.
+GTFS-to-blocks exports all trip segments sorted by block_id and their departure times to a CSV file.

+What is a block?
+A block is a group of trips that are part of the same transit service usually operated by a single vehicle.
+Two trips which overlap in time can&apos;t be part of the same block as a vehicle can only operate one trip at a time.

+This tool is useful for auditing all blocks for a specific day.
+By reviewing trips grouped by block in chronological order, you can ensure that no trips overlap for a specific block and find gaps where additional trips could be added.

 ## Example Output